tmux-plugins/tmux-sessionist/README.md

 instad, to unbind, simply set the variable to arbitrary text (e.g. `no-key`)

+### Configuration

+If you wish for sessions created by promoting a pane or window use their path add this to `.tmux.conf`:

+    set -g @sessionist-maintain-path 'on'

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)

 Add plugin to the list of TPM plugins in `.tmux.conf`: